heroqu/rs-translating/README.md

 ├── sample
 │  └── sample.json
 │
+├── config
+│  ├── index.js
+│  ├── external.js
+│  └── internal.js
 ├── gulpfile.js
 └── package.json
 ```

+One can change the names of sub-directories in configuration file `config/internal.js`.

+One can also change the final destination directory (that is outside of this project) by editing `config/external.js`

 ## The steps

-Here are the steps one is supposed to do inside this sub-project while preparing the translations:
+Here are the steps one is supposed to do inside this sub-project to prepare the translations:

 1. `gulp extract`